MicrosoftDocs/visualstudio-docs/docs/test/unit-test-basics.md

 ## Create unit test projects and test methods

-It is often quicker to generate the unit test project and unit test stubs from your code.
+For C#, it is often quicker to generate the unit test project and unit test stubs from your code.
 Or you can choose to create the unit test project and tests manually depending on your requirements.
-If you want to create unit tests with a 3rd party framework you will need one of these extensions installed: [NUnit](https://marketplace.visualstudio.com/items?itemName=NUnitDevelopers.TestGeneratorNUnitextension-18371) or [xUnit](https://marketplace.visualstudio.com/items?itemName=YowkoTsai.xUnitnetTestGenerator).
+If you want to create unit tests from code with a 3rd party framework you will need one of these extensions installed: [NUnit](https://marketplace.visualstudio.com/items?itemName=NUnitDevelopers.TestGeneratorNUnitextension-18371) or [xUnit](https://marketplace.visualstudio.com/items?itemName=YowkoTsai.xUnitnetTestGenerator).
+If you are not using C#, see [Getting started with unit testing](../test/getting-started-with-unit-testing.md) to create the unit test project.

 ### Generate unit test project and unit test stubs